 The Silent Revolution project

-The Silent Revolution project aims at unlocking the potential of local ecological knowledge and informal institutions as powerful instruments towards agricultural productivity improvements and smallholder farmers' resilience in developing countries.
-The project approach is highly transdisciplinary, with the creation of an extensive dataset merging socio-economic, soil agronomic and seed genetic data at the household level.
+At the center of my PhD dissertation, the Silent Revolution project aimed at unlocking the potential of local ecological knowledge and informal institutions as powerful instruments towards agricultural productivity improvements and smallholder farmers' resilience in marginal areas.
+The project approach was highly transdisciplinary, with the creation of an extensive dataset merging socio-economic, soil agronomic and seed genetic data at the household level.

 P.I.
 Martina Occelli